jappeace/jappeaceApplication/content/cabal-exact-print.md

 You'd say, why doesn't cabal just add this module to the cabal file?
 Well, it can't.
-Cabal is currently only able to parse Cabal files, and print them back out in a mangled[^mangled] form via the pretty printer.
+Cabal is currently only able to parse Cabal files, and print them back out in a mangled[^mangled] form.
 There are other programs providing this functionality[^other-programs], but nothing integrated.
 Anyway one day I was lamenting this problem on the internet and I was told a forum user[^self-identified] that